srl295/cldr/docs/ldml/tr35-keyboards.md

 > text editing happens when a user moves the cursor into some previously entered text which may have been entered by someone else.
 As such, there is no way to know in which order things were typed, but a user will still want appropriate behaviour when they press backspace.
 This may involve deleting more than one character or replacing a sequence of characters with a different sequence.

-In the text entry mode, there is no need for any special description of backspace behaviour.
-A keyboarding application will typically keep a history of previous output states and just revert to the previous state when backspace is hit.

 In text editing mode, different keyboard layouts may behave differently in the same textual context.
 The backspace transform allows the keyboard layout to specify the effect of pressing backspace in a particular textual context.
 This is done by specifying a set of backspace rules that match a string before the cursor and replace it with another string.
 The rules are expressed within a `transforms type="backspace"` element.